aleksl/commandLineGame/README.md

 # Command line game
 Command line game based on java.

-To run game run:
+To run game:

 java -jar commandLineGame-1.0.jar

-On start game load map with places and monster to kill between places and example 3 saved game.
+Start game loaded map with places and monster to kill between places and example 3 saved game.

 You can explore places and kill monster during transfer between places.
 In each place you can save game.